mauricelambert/WebScripts/Argument_Configuration.md

  - `example`: add an example for the value (not required)
  - `list`: if defined as `true` the user can add values (as much as the user wants) (not required, default is `false`)
  - `input`: if defined as `true` value(s) will be send in *stdin* (user input, interactive mode) (not required, default is `false`)
+ - `is_advanced`: if set as `true` the html input will be hidden by default, users can click the` show advanced arguments` button to print hidden inputs (not required, default is `false`)